The Art Department has a set of clear aims and objectives:

 Pupils are following the AQA, Art and Design Graphic Communication Syllabus.
 The girls are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 Art clubs for all year groups are offered at lunchtimes and afterschool Art surgeries for GCSE and A level students nearer their examinations.
 The girls also can go to a student led, Manga Art Club.

 Pupils are encouraged to enter various competitions throughout the year.
 Last year the girls participated in:

 Girls may also work in the studios during their study periods and by agreement after school to develop their coursework and portfolios.

 Day trips to art galleries and museums are offered to Years 9/10/11/12/13 including trips to Tate Modern, Tate Britain, V&A Museum Wallace Collection, Saatchi Gallery, Portrait Gallery and National Gallery.
-Last year we had the Royal Academy do a life drawing workshop for years 11-13.
-We also had a ‘Portfolio Day’ for 6th form.
+Sixth Form have the opportunity to do life drawing workshops after school weekly.
+We also had a ‘Portfolio Day’ for Sixth Form.